leobudima/elogii-blog/content/building-brand-awareness-with-last-mile-delivery.md

 You can increase the effectiveness of the supply chain network and its output efficiency.

-As a result, continuously improving your last-mile will lead you to continuously raise brand awareness.
+As a result, continuously improving your last mile will lead you to continuously raise brand awareness.

 ### Collect Feedback